shotashirai/Data-Analysis-Pipeline/README.md

 - Restructure the code.

-*Multiprocessing on CPU is already used in some models.
+*1 Multiprocessing on CPU is already used in some models.
-**Multiprocessing on GPU is not consider in this time.
+*2 Multiprocessing on GPU is not considered at this stage.

 ### Optimization

 #### Datatypes in dataframes

 The datatypes automatically selected by Pandas are usually int64, float64 or object which needs more memory.
 To reduce the memory usage, 'right' datatypes (int16, int8, float32, category) were selected based on the insights from EDA.
-The result of the optimization of the datatypes is shown on the table below.
+The result of the optimization of the datatypes is shown in the table below.
 Memory usage for dataframes of Uber data and weather data were drastically improved.

 |              | Before optimization | After optimization |
 | ------------ | ------------------- | ------------------ |